Trade Mark (antlers)

 Kolb & Denhard

-Handled Whiskey Jug
+Red Amber Handled Whiskey Jug

 Provenance: Stephen Hubbell Collection

-Our museum example of a Nonpareil bottle is interesting for a number of reasons.
-We know it contained whiskey so we can place it in the spirits gallery, but on what shelf, and with what grouping?
-John L. Thomas in Whiskey Bottles of the Old West categorized the spirit bottles in his book in two sections; the Fifths and Flasks.
-He put the Nonpareil in the Flask section and called it a Handled Whiskey Jug, saying there just wasn’t any other place to put it.
-At any rate, it is a gorgeous bottle that always comes in red amber with an abundance of crudity and character.
+Our museum example of a Nonpareil handled jug is interesting for a number of reasons.
+We know it contained whiskey so we can place it in the Spirits Gallery, but on what shelf, and with what grouping?
+John L. Thomas in Whiskey Bottles of the Old West categorized the spirit bottles in his book in two sections; the “Fifths” and “Flasks.”
+He put the Nonpareil in the Flask section and called it a “Handled Whiskey Jug,” saying there just wasn’t any other place to put it.
+At any rate, it is a gorgeous bottle that always comes in red amber glass with an abundance of crudity and character.
 Typically the handles are missing which is understandable.
 It is one of the only western handled whiskey jugs of this era.

-The handled jug is embossed NONPAREIL which is French meaning unparalleled, as in unequaled quality and excellence.
-The words TRADE MARK flank embossed antlers on a stag head.
-Beneath the head is embossed copy reading KOLB & DENHARD, SAN FRANCISO.
+The handled jug is embossed ‘NONPAREIL’ which is French meaning unparalleled, as in unequaled quality and excellence.
+The embossed words ‘TRADE MARK’ flank embossed antlers on a stag head.
+Beneath the head is embossed copy reading ‘KOLB & DENHARD, SAN FRANCISO.’
 As noted above, it is handled.
-The bottles were probably produced in Europe, as many of the other “German Connection” fifths were.
+The bottles were probably produced in Europe, as many other “German Connection” fifths.
 The bottles are exceptionally rare, with somewhere in the neighborhood of a dozen known.

-See: Old Tom Parker (E. A. Kolb Co.) on an adjacent museum shelf
+See Old Tom Parker (E. A. Kolb Co.) on an adjacent museum shelf

-Support: Reference to Whiskey Bottles of the Old West by John L. Thomas
+Support: Reference to Whiskey Bottles of the Old West by John L. Thomas, 2002